johnkimtech/sleep/README.md

     - Choices: "Yes", "No".

 18. **Language**
     - Original question: Not applicable.
-This column is likely used to indicate the language in which the survey was conducted.
+This column is used to indicate the language in which the survey was conducted.
     - Choices: Language names, e.g., "English", "Korean", "Vietnamese", etc.